-The ureter is responsible for carrying urine from kidneys to the urinary bladder.
-It is a tubular structure which is lined by urothelium which is transitional epithelium that is capable of dilating upon stimulation1.
+The ureter is responsible for carrying urine from the kidneys to the urinary bladder.
+It is a tubular structure lined by urothelium, a transitional epithelium capable of dilating upon stimulation1.
 The muscle layer of the ureter functions continuously with peristalsis under the autonomous stimulation of the Cajal cells at the ureteropelvic junction.
-There are many receptors and neurotransmitters found in the ureteral muscles that facilitates the contraction and relaxation2.
-One of the primary receptors present in both the ureters and urinary bladder is the β -3 adrenoceptors, which causes relaxation of the smooth muscles of the ureters.
+Many receptors neurotransmitters are found in the ureteral muscles that facilitate contraction and relaxation2.
+One of the primary receptors present in both the ureters and urinary bladder is the β-3 adrenoceptors, which cause relaxation of the smooth muscles of the ureters.
 Passage of a ureteric calculi through the ureter can be facilitated by blocking the contracting pathways or stimulating the relaxation cascade3-5.

-The role of β -3 adrenergic receptor agonists in the relaxation of the detrusor smooth muscle of the urinary bladder is well-established which helps to enhance the capacity of the bladder during the bladder storage phase without adversely affecting the voiding determinants, such as Qmaxthe maximum flow rate of urine, pressure of detrusor/bladder at Qmax (PdetQmax), and residual urine volume6.
+The role of β -3 adrenergic receptor agonists in the relaxation of the detrusor smooth muscle of the urinary bladder is well-established, which helps to enhance the capacity of the bladder during the bladder storage phase without adversely affecting the voiding determinants, such as Qmax-the maximum flow rate of urine, the pressure of detrusor/bladder at Qmax (PdetQmax), and residual urine volume6.

-Mirabegron, a beta-3 adrenergic receptor agonist has shown excellent results in patients suffering from overactive bladder (OAB) syndrome with successfully restoring the bladder function to its full potential7-9.
-Recent advancements have revealed that mirabegron, can be used adjunctively with other alpha adrenoceptor blockers and calcium antagonists in medical expulsive therapy in individuals with urolithiasis10-11.
+Mirabegron, a beta-3 adrenergic receptor agonist, has shown excellent results in patients suffering from overactive bladder (OAB) syndrome, successfully restoring the bladder function to its full potential7-9 Recent advancements have revealed that mirabegron can be used adjunctively with other alphaadrenoceptor blockers and calcium antagonists in expulsive medical therapy in individuals with urolithiasis^{2,10}.

-Medical expulsive therapy (MET) is a treatment modality where certain medications are administered to patients it helps in spontaneous expulsion of the stones12.
-It is being preferred over surgery and is being used widely throughout the world.
-Drugs including alpha-adrenoceptor antagonists, calcium antagonists, phosphodiesterase (PDE) inhibitors, and spasmolytics have been shown effective in randomized clinical trials for the treatment of urolithiasis13.
+Medical expulsive therapy (MET) is a treatment modality where certain medications are administered to patients.
+It helps in the spontaneous expulsion of the stones11.
+It is being preferred over surgery and is being used widely worldwide.
+Drugs including alphaadrenoceptor antagonists, calcium antagonists, phosphodiesterase (PDE) inhibitors, and spasmolytics have been shown effective in randomized clinical trials to treat urolithiasis12.

-A plethora of research into this field has recently emerged that aims to find a drug that will increase stone expulsion ratio, reduce the time for stone expulsion, and relieve the patient of pain.
-However, the previous studies have been inconsistent in evaluating the clinical outcome of the MET, and most of the past studies are riddled with bias and confounding factors11-14.
-Therefore, the present study was undertaken to determine the efficacy of mirabegron when given in combination with diclofenac in patients with complaints of urolithiasis.
+A plethora of research into this field has recently emerged to find a drug that will increase the stone expulsion ratio, reduce the time for stone expulsion, and relieve the patient of pain.
+However, the previous studies have been inconsistent in evaluating the clinical outcome of the MET, and most of the past studies are riddled with bias and confounding factors10 - 13.
+Therefore, the present study was undertaken to determine the efficacy of mirabegron when given in combination with Diclofenac in patients with complaints of urolithiasis.